nice-game-hints/deponia-doomsday/07-porta-fisco/index.md

 Platypus does not eat fresh sandwich.
 To make it old, stick it into the anomaly.

 Capture the platypus by putting the old sandwich in to the basket and the basket on to the scaffolding.

+Admin office:
+Take the bird warning sign away and you get shards of glass.

+There's the key to Junior's laboratyr (and the time machine)

+Dean does not believe in anomalies.
+Maybe show one to him?